GROW YOUR BIBLICAL UNDERSTANDING OF WORSHIP

 The SoWL programme consists of five courses; Worship Leading, Biblical Worship: Then and Now, Interpreting the Bible, Systematic Theology, and Supervised Ministry Training.
 For more detail see below.

 What does it cost?

-The cost of training through the School of Worship Leading depends on the credit value of each SOWL course you enrol for.
-See our fee schedule for the details.
+The cost of training through the School of Worship Leading depends on the credit value of each SoWL course you enrol for.
+See our fee information for the details.

 You will be introduced to a range of theological concepts from the character of God to the gifts of the Holy Spirit, from eschatology to what it means to live in Christ.
 You will learn how to use different sources like Scripture, reason, tradition, the Spirit, and experience to formulate theology into application.
-There will be a clear emphasis on the theological issues that relate to worship.
+There will be an emphasis on the theological issues that relate to worship for assessments.

-This course gives framework to the practical ministry component of the course if you choose to do an internship at your church through SoWL.
+This course gives framework to the practical component of your ministry involvement in worship leading, and this spans the entire time you are enrolled as a SoWL student.
 It is designed to establish a good balance between ministry, academics and spiritual formation, covering aspects of supervision practices, goal setting and reflection processes.

 Our students are required to choose a mentor.
 Your mentor will be someone you know who can support you throughout your study with Pathways, discussing any area of study or life that you may need help and encouragement in, whether its academics, ministry, or your spiritual life.

 Do I feel God calling me to step up practically and spiritually in worship leading?